 Nexium, Prevacid, and Prilosec are part of a class of heartburn drugs called proton pump inhibitors (PPI).
-These drugs may be regularly used by people to treat heartburn and acid reflux, as the drugs aim to reduce the amount of acid production by the stomach.
-However, research shows that these drugs have a higher risk of causing chronic kidney disease (CKD), particularly acute interstitial nephritis, CKD progression, and ESRD (End Stage Renal Disease).
+These drugs may be regularly used to treat heartburn and acid reflux, as the drugs aim to reduce the amount of acid production in the stomach.
+However, research shows that these drugs have a high risk of causing chronic kidney disease (CKD), particularly acute interstitial nephritis, CKD progression, and ESRD (End Stage Renal Disease).

 A study published by the medical journal JAMA, The Journal of the American Medical Association, states that there is no direct-cause relationship between the use of these drugs and chronic kidney disease.
 However, an increased risk was seen associated with an increase in the dosage, which suggests that the observed effect is real.

 Studies also reveal that more than 15 million Americans used proton pump inhibitors (PPIs) in 2013.
 Short-term use of these drugs is associated with kidney problems, including acute kidney injury.
 Continued use of the drugs causes the kidneys to lose their ability to filter blood effectively.
 Use of these drugs is also tied with other health problems such as bone fractures and infections.